1888-1889

 Eighteen hours steam has brought us into a new country and among a different race and language to those we left at Nagasaki.
 If you refer to the map you will see that it is a Peninsula connected with China on the northern side and Russian Siberia on the south east.
 It is governed by a king who is a vassal of the Emperor of China.
 The Coreans are quite distinct from either the Chinese or Japanese the men being tall with fine features and wearing altogether a different dress.
 They look like a mixture of Tartars and Chinese and Japanese.
 Our steamer arrived at the above port about 8 this morning and the scenery all around the harbour is simply charming – high hills with slopes down to the water's edge – here and there a few scrubby trees and green patches of millett or paddy and stretching along the beach there is the Japanese settlement and a few Corean villages which are rudely constructed mud and bamboo huts covered with thatch and at the extreme end of the beach just as Croyde may lie from Morthoe is a typical Corean city walled in on all sides.
 Our stay from 8am until 5pm gave me a nice opportunity of having a walk through the villages to this city and it was pretty rough and steep I assure you, the track not going around the side but in all cases over the steepest part of the hill.
 It was alive with Coreans of the poorer kind mostly carrying their burdens to and fro – not many women are seen as among the more respectable they are never allowed to look upon another after their marriage and their laws in this respect appear to be as strict as the most rigid Brahmin.

 The poor women working in the fields or washing clothes at a stream are curiously dressed.
 This consists of a white bloomer pattern trousers drawn tight at the ankle – a white petticoat with a rather deep waist band just girdling the waist and a tight jacket covering the arms and neck but leaving their breasts exposed.
 All their garments are white.
 The men also wear trousers of the same pattern and a long flowing priestly kind of coat – these too are all white.
 The men bring their hair up into a pyramid on the top of their heads and their coverings are very odd.
-First they have a tightly fitting cap or rather band made of the same material as our wire dish covers or looking like it so that good ventilation is guaranteed and over this band they wear a regular welshman's hat made of the same material as the wire band - a wide brim perfectly flat with the sugar loaf top thus Korean Hat and this is tied under their chins the hat itself being much too small to allow their head to enter it.
+First they have a tightly fitting cap or rather band made of the same material as our wire dish covers or looking like it so that good ventilation is guaranteed and over this band they wear a regular welshman's hat made of the same material as the wire band - a wide brim perfectly flat with the sugar loaf top thus and this is tied under their chins the hat itself being much too small to allow their head to enter it.
 Of course I was very careful to enquire if I was likely to be molested in walking to the city and was assured by some Europeans in charge of the customs that no one would interfere with me so I started off and greatly enjoyed the walk and a sight of the village and city life of the Coreans and except the looking and the laughing of the children I was not interfered with by any.
 They are very poor and are said to subsist upon sweet potatoes and millett and a little fish.
 Their dwellings are certainly not much superior to the huts of the North American Indians.
 When a man makes a few cash (their money) they cease working until this is exhausted as if the Mandarins find out they have made a few dollars he calls with a demand which must be paid or terrible punishment is inflicted.

 If a man steals money to extent of 10 dollars (about 30 Shillings) he is beheaded and his body put outside the city walls as a warning and a public example and is eaten by the dogs.
 People are beheaded for very small offences – there are two American ladies on board going to Chemulpoo the port for Seoul, the capital about 27 miles inland – one is the wife of a doctor missionary and the other the daughter of a gentleman in the customs and I have had a nice conversation with the doctor's wife who is a believer – she listened with the deepest interest and attention to the word of the truth of the gospel last night for a long time and on going down to her cabin shook hands and said it had done her good.
 She has three little girls and they live at the capital but the doctor is not allowed to promulgate the doctrines of Christianity by the King's command.
 He is however very glad to have them to practice medicine and their hands are pretty full of this work which the poor people seem to appreciate.
 This lady had been over to Japan for a little change and when she left carried a great sorrow with her in consequence of her husband having become sceptical as to the divinity of Christ and she wept with joy last night when telling me that since her absense God has removed the rail from his eyes and has made Christ very precious to his soul.
 She has entreated me to come up to the city but it would detain me a week so that I cannot entertain it, but trust she has heard something to take home that God may bless to their own souls.